Article Translations: (Spanish)

 Kids who have inherited one of the rare cancer syndromes also are at higher risk for osteosarcoma.
 These syndromes include (a malignant tumor that develops in the retina, a part of the eye, usually in children younger than age 2) and Li-Fraumeni syndrome (a kind of inherited genetic mutation, or change in a person's genes).

-Because exposure to radiation is another trigger for DNA mutations, children who have received radiation treatments for a prior episode of cancer are also at increased risk for osteosarcoma.
+Because exposure to radiation is another trigger for DNA mutations, children who have received radiation treatments for an earlier cancer are also at increased risk for osteosarcoma.

 Symptoms of Osteosarcoma

-The most common symptoms of osteosarcoma are pain and swelling in a child's leg or arm.
+The most common symptoms of osteosarcoma are pain and swelling in the leg or arm.
 It happens most often in the longer bones of the body — such as above or below the knee or in the upper arm near the shoulder.

 Pain may be worse during exercise or at night, and a lump or swelling may form in the affected area up to several weeks after the pain starts.
 Pain that often wakes the child up at night or pain at rest are of particular concern.